kimela1/llama-trainer/README.md

 *

 ## Why front end?
 There is never a dull day while learning front end development.
 The possibilites are seemingly endless and there is always more to learn.
 For example, a to do list may be one of the most overdone apps, but it can be built so many different ways with various web technologies.
 Even while working on this website I was able to experiment and learn new things.
 It's always exciting to try something new!
-Once a project is completed, it's a very satisfying moment to see all the effort I've made displayed on screen.

 ## Behind the scenes
 * A fun, responsive, single-page web app